arnaud-clere-maia/jsoncons-fluent/README.md

 - With cursor-level access to a stream of parse events, somewhat analogous to StAX pull parsing and push serializing in the XML world.

+- **This fork is dedicated to provide another way to map strongly typed C++ data structures to the jsoncons data model using a dedicated type trait allowing to write a single function handling both serialization and deserialization instead of a is/as/to_json triad.**

 Compared to other JSON libraries, jsoncons has been designed to handle very large JSON texts.
 At its heart are SAX-style parsers and serializers.
 It supports reading an entire JSON text in memory in a variant-like structure.
 But it also supports efficient access to the underlying data using StAX-style pull parsing and push serializing.